 For equity-settled share-based plans, the grant-date fair value of options granted to employees is recognized as an employee expense, with a corresponding increase in equity, over the period that the employees become unconditionally entitled to the options.
 The amount recognized as an expense is adjusted to reflect the actual number of share options for which the related service and non-market vesting conditions are expected to be met.
 The fair value of employee stock options is measured using the Black-Scholes model.
 Measurement inputs include the share price on the measurement date, the exercise price of the instrument, the expected volatility, the weighted-average expected life of the instrument, the expected dividends, and the risk-free interest rate.
-Service and non-market performance conditions attached to the transactions are not taken into account in determining fair value.
+Service and non-market performance conditions attached to the awards are not taken into account in determining fair value.

-For equity-settled share-based deferred share unit ("DSU") plans, the grant-date fair value of deferred share units is recognized as an employee expense, with a corresponding increase in equity.
+For equity-settled share-based deferred share unit, performance stock unit, long-term retention and other restricted share unit plans, the grant-date fair value of deferred share units is recognized as an employee expense, with a corresponding increase in equity.
 The grant-date fair value is not subsequently remeasured.
-The value of DSUs received in lieu of dividends is also recognized as a personnel expense in selling, general and administrative expenses in the consolidated income statement.